 Photo: @drew.botcherby

 And when you do want to splurge on some once-in-a-lifetime experiences, well the region delivers them in spades!
 Learning to free dive or SCUBA dive are two of the more popular ones.
-Take epic trekking trips, sky diving, and paragliding!
+Take epic trekking trips, and try sky diving, and paragliding!

 Honestly, backpacking in Central America is the whole package: the people, the parties, the paradisiacal landscapes.
 Now let’s take a look at some of your options for exploring this fantastic part of the world.